selimonat/FPSA_FearGen/README.md

     w2: [74×2 double]
 ```

-The results of this analysis can be plotted with the following code, reproducing thereby bottom panels of the figure 03.
+The results of this analysis can be plotted with the following code, reproducing bottom panels of the figure 03.

 ```matlab
 FPSA_FearGen('figure_03C',{'fix' 1:100})
 ```
 <img src="https://github.com/selimonat/FPSA_FearGen/blob/master/figures/08.png" height="300">